-Are you a licensed teacher interested in adding a Gifted and Talented Education Add-on Licensure/Certification to your resume?
+Are you a licensed teacher interested in adding the Reading 316 Add-on Licensure/Certification to your resume for K-12th grade?
 Then this program is perfect for you.
-At UW-Stevens Point, we have online, interactive classes that will provide opportunities for you to examine and enrich your personal and professional goals.
+At UW-Stevens Point, we have small, online, interactive classes that will provide opportunities for you to examine and enrich your personal and professional goals.

 - courses are 100% online

 - courses can be completed in one year

 - serve as a Title 1 Reading Teacher

 - advocate for reading needs of all students

 - provide reading resources for students, parents, colleagues and community

 Why choose the Reading Teacher Add-on program at UW-Stevens Point?

 Students for this program must already have a teacher license/certification in another teaching area as determined by the Wisconsin Department of Public Instruction (DPI).